|

 Label (End@)

-The format of the date used in the Type commands
+Note that the format of the date used in the

-above can be changed.
-See WordPerfect's Macro Help, under the
+Type commands above can be changed.
+See WordPerfect's Macro Help, under

-when the document is printed.
-Then, each time you go to print
+the document is printed.
+Then, each time you go to print the document

 Related tips and notes: